DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ## Data analysis

-We found out how many locations an individual provider has.
-This may influence the way we help users view applications by location.
+We found out how many locations a provider has.
+This may influence the way we break down applications by location.

 ### All providers